Items NOT permitted in any campus housing:

 This is not an exhaustive list of the electrical appliances and pieces of equipment that are not suitable for use in campus housing.
 The student must obtain written approval from Residence Life prior to bringing or using any item that does not clearly fall within the range of allowed items.
 All appliances and electronics used in campus housing must have the original Underwriter's Laboratory seal.
 If an unapproved item is found in a campus housing space, the item will be confiscated and a fine assessed.
 The list of items not allowed, restrictions on use and storage, and permitted specifications can be altered at the University's choosing based on currently available information.

-Refrigerators are permitted provided they are within the following limits:
+Refrigerators are permitted in residence halls provided they are within the following limits:

 - 120 volt, 60 cycle AC, 200 watts, 2 amp; compressor hermetically sealed, self-lubricating; Underwriters Laboratory (UL) approved, and in good condition.